 If you are on a tight budget, I recommend trying Mailerlite that allows you to use the platform for free if you have less than 1000 subscribers.

 You can only start paying for the service after your number of subscribers grow above 1000.
 Since you are just starting, you probably wouldn’t have more than 1000 subscribers so you can rock this service for free.

 Mail Chimp also offers similar service like Mailer lite.
 So do well to try out any of these email marketing services.

-If you can take care of the fees, I recommend ConvertKit.
+Also, I’d recommend ConvertKit as that is the autoresponder I use on this website.
 It is an excellent autoresponder and you get 14 days of free trial.